Sergo Ordzhonikidze: Cause of death

 Immediately after Ordzhonikidze's death was announced, the cause of death was disputed.
 Exiled Mensheviks publicized the idea that Stalin was the reason behind the death, either directly ordering Ordzhonikidze's death, or forcing him to kill himself.
 The recent arrests of figures within the NKTP also gave credence to these rumours, suggesting Ordzhonikidze would be targeted next.

 Some Old Bolsheviks insisted he was killed, though details from Zinaida and others refuted any plausible explanation for a murder.
 Khlevniuk has suggested that Ordzhonikidze was reluctant to openly challenge Stalin regarding wrecking in the NKTP, and instead only wanted to change his mind on the subject, and that instances of wreckers were highly exaggerated.
 Even to do that would take a massive toll on Ordzhonikidze's health, which was already in a weakened state.
 That several other Bolsheviks had committed suicide over political affairs previously also gave credence to the idea that Ordzhonikidze killed himself.

 Details of Ordzhonikidze's death were not widely discussed within the Soviet Union until Nikita Khrushchev gave his "Secret Speech" criticizing Stalinism in 1956, and this helped keep rumours of a targeted killing alive.
 In the speech, Khrushchev suggested Ordzhonikidze shot himself because of the stress from Stalin's persecutions.

 Aftermath

-After Ordzhonikidze's death, both his family and those associated with him in the NKTP were targeted for reprisals; Khlevniuk suggests that this was because Stalin was not happy with Ordzhonikidze's criticism on how to handle the wreckers.
+After Ordzhonikidze's death, both his family and those associated with him in the NKTP were targeted for reprisals; Khlevniuk suggests that this was because Stalin was not happy with Ordzhonikidze's criticism of the hunt for alleged wreckers.
 Papulia was tortured and eventually shot in November 1937, while Papulia's wife Nina was arrested and sentenced to ten years imprisonment on 29 March 1938, and re-sentenced to death on 14 June.

 Ordzhonikidze's other brother, Konstantine, was also arrested and sent to the Gulag before being executed, along with his nephew Giorgi Gvakharia, while Zinaida was sentenced to ten years in the camps.
 Zinaida was released in 1956 and lived a relatively quiet life afterwards.
 She published a memoir of Ordzhonikidze's life that was first released in 1956, and died in 1960.